FIBER OPTIC SENSING

 - Sensing network of discrete sensing points

-- Large distance between the bridge and evaluation unit (tens km)
+- Large distance between the tunnel and evaluation unit (tens km)

 - Permanent monitoring – 24/7